brendenwest/it121/git-setup.rst

 Git has a great variety of options, but the most basic steps for committing your changes to Github are:

+1. Check local repo status:
+    git status

-1. Add all your changes to the local repo: git add .
+2. Add all your changes to the local repo: git add .

-2. Commit your changes to the local repo: git commit -m "COMMIT MESSAGE"
+3. Commit your changes to the local repo: git commit -m "COMMIT MESSAGE"

-3. Push your local changes to the remote repo: git push origin master
+4. Push your local changes to the remote repo: git push origin master

 (by default, remote repo is called 'origin' and local repo is 'master')